 Sánchez has the opportunity in the negotiations to show himself as a strong and reliable leader so that the Franco-German axis can count on Spain to carry out the important changes that the Union has to make in the coming years.

-On the other hand, in Spain, Sanchez has the countryside up in arms over the prospects of CAP reduction.
+On the other hand, in Spain, Sanchez has the countryside up in arms over the prospects of reducing the CAP.
 And much of his credibility is at stake after his victory in last year's elections and the training of the "progressive coalition" with the support of Podemos and the independentistas.
 The Spanish government has already taken a stand with the farmers, and cannot afford a defeat.

 Spanish farmers are highly dependent on the CAP.
 According to the Ministry of Agriculture Fisheries and Food: "in 2017, a total of 775,000 recipients received 6,678 million euros through this channel.
 In the period 2021-2027 we are playing more than 44,000 million euros."